PlusInsta/discord-plus/README.md

 * Run `discord`
 * Enable the theme in Settings (sorry, no Terminal command for this!)

+Check the [FAQ](https://github.com/PlusInsta/discord-plus/wiki/FAQ) for more information.
 # Discord server
-Join [this server](https://bit.ly/DiscordPlusServer) to chat, read changelogs, and discuss the theme.
+Join [this server](https://discord.gg/2Jwh2nS) to chat, read changelogs, discuss the theme, and more.
 Feel free to drop by with your feedback!